Eyesore123/blog-app/README.md

 3. Advanced features for admin (image size adjustments? etc.)
 4. Email subscription options in admin panel + an improved template for blog post email
 5. Profile images? - would be a nice addition
-6. Suggestions for posts based on tags (two max, only on post page)
-7. New comment notification to admin (timed, once per day).
+6. New comment notification to admin (timed, once per day).
 Notification to registered users when someone replies to their comment.
-8. Scheduled uploads feature would be nice
+7. Scheduled uploads feature would be nice
-9. Save sketches feature + fetch sketches from database in admin panel
+8. Save sketches feature + fetch sketches from database in admin panel
-10. Customized emails that look better than the default Laravel emails + unsub link in each mail
+9. Customized emails that look better than the default Laravel emails + unsub link in each mail
+10. Add privacy policy page

 ## Deployment